 Maintaining Consistency in Tone

 Achieve a consistent tone by first deciding whether your book should convey a formal or informal atmosphere depending on the message and intended audience.
-If recounting professional achievements might warrant a more formal tone while personal anecdotes could benefit from a conversational style.
+Recounting professional achievements might warrant a more formal tone while personal anecdotes could benefit from a conversational style.

-Re-read previous chapters periodically ensures uniformity in voice throughout the book.
+Re-read previous chapters periodically to ensure uniformity in voice throughout the book.
 Adjustments may be necessary if certain sections deviate stylistically from others.

 Revising and Editing